SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 make deploy-test-workload
 ```

-- You can wait until the pod is up and running.
-Check the status using the command
+- Wait until the Pod is up and running.
+Check the status using the following command:

 ```shell
 make check-test-workload